Renia274/UserProfile-with-Ktor/README.md

 **Ktor Implementation:** Includes a separate Ktor module with CRUD operations.
 **Firebase Integration:** Utilizes Firebase services for OTP (One-Time Password) for users created through the user profile app.

+## Users

+The following users have been added to the profile app:

+1. Bob Johnson
+2. Alice Smith
+3. Eve Brown

 ## Getting Started

 ### Prerequisites